narcisagusti/ml_trainer_app/README.md

 This application was developed iteratively based on a set of requirements for an interactive ML trainer:

-1. Core Functionality: The initial focus was on setting up the Streamlit interface, loading data (Seaborn/CSV), basic feature/target selection, and implementing at least one simple model (e.g., Linear Regression).
+1. CORE FUNCTIONALITY: The initial focus was on setting up the Streamlit interface, loading data (Seaborn/CSV), basic feature/target selection, and implementing at least one simple model (e.g., Linear Regression).
-2. Adding Features: Multiple models (Random Forest), hyperparameter tuning options, and basic performance metrics were added.
+2. ADDING FEATURES: Multiple models (Random Forest), hyperparameter tuning options, and basic performance metrics were added.
-3. Improving UX: Streamlit Forms (`st.form`) were implemented to prevent the model from retraining on every widget change, requiring an explicit "Fit Model" button press.
+3. IMPROVING UX: Streamlit Forms (`st.form`) were implemented to prevent the model from retraining on every widget change, requiring an explicit "Fit Model" button press.
 Session State (`st.session_state`) was used to maintain the application's state and results.
 Caching (`st.cache_data`) was added for data loading.
-4. Enhancing Evaluation: Advanced visualizations were incorporated: confusion matrix, ROC curve, feature importance plots.
+4. ENHANCING EVALUATION: Advanced visualizations were incorporated: confusion matrix, ROC curve, feature importance plots.
 This involved handling specifics like extracting feature names after transformation and calculating probabilities.
-5. Error Handling & Refinement: Through testing and feedback (like the errors encountered during our interaction), several issues were identified and fixed:
+5. ERROR HANDLING: Through testing and feedback (like the errors encountered during our interaction), several issues were identified and fixed:
     *   Correctly determining classification vs. regression tasks.
     *   Handling multiclass ROC curve plotting (implementing OvR).
     *   Resolving index mismatch errors after dropping NaNs by ensuring proper index resets.
     *   Addressing variable scope issues (`NameError` for `submitted`).
     *   Refining the user interface flow (e.g., removing placeholder options, ensuring default selections).
-6. Advanced Features: Custom dataset upload and model export (`joblib`) were added to fulfill higher-level requirements.
+6. ADVANCED FEATURE: Custom dataset upload and model export (`joblib`) were added to fulfill higher-level requirements.
-7. Code Structure: Helper functions were created for clarity and reusability (e.g., `load_data`, `determine_task_type`).
+7. CODE STRUCTURE: Helper functions were created for clarity and reusability (e.g., `load_data`, `determine_task_type`).
 Standard libraries were prioritized.

 The final code represents a refined version that addresses the initial requirements and incorporates fixes and improvements based on testing and identified errors.